taichiyokoyama/digital-garden/docs/principles.md

 - **Identity vault**: unlike social media where things disappear, this is where my values, learnings, and thinking can accumulate.

 ## How I publish
-- **GitHub**: grow it (daily notes / weekly reflections)
+- **GitHub**: grow it (daily notes / weekly reflections).
-  Short is fine.
-If I feel it’s valuable, I’ll save it—even as a single line.
+  Short is fine—if I feel it’s valuable, I’ll save it, even as a single line.
-- **Substack**: edit and deliver what I’ve gathered (monthly digest)
+- **Substack**: edit and deliver what I’ve gathered (monthly digest).
   I publish the monthly digest on Substack.
 - **Social / community (X / Discord / LINE, etc.)**: mainly announcements, links, and pointers.
   I generally don’t reply (only minimal replies when needed).
   I use social mainly as a signpost; deeper thoughts live on GitHub/Substack.

 ## Boundaries